costasiella/costasiella_docs/source/index.rst

 Welcome to Costasiella's documentation!
 =======================================

+So far not much here, but will be added bit by bit in the coming months...

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: General

-So far not much here, but will be added bit by bit in the coming months...
+   faq.rst

 .. toctree::
     :maxdepth: 1